 We are subject to interest rate risk.
 Our investment portfolio is maintained in accordance with our investment policy which defines allowable investments, specifies credit quality standards and limits the credit exposure of any single issuer.
 Our investment portfolio consists of cash equivalents, both restricted and non-restricted, and marketable securities.
-The average maturity of our non-equity investments is approximately nine months.
+The average maturity of our non-equity investments is approximately three months.
 Our investments are classified as available-for-sale securities.

-To assess our interest rate risk, we performed a sensitivity analysis projecting an ending fair value of our cash equivalents and marketable securities using the following assumptions: a 12-month time horizon, a 9-month average maturity and a 150-basis-point increase in interest rates.
-This pro forma fair value would have been \$0.3 million lower than the reported fair value of our non-equity investments at March 31, 2007.
-At March 31, 2007, our unrealized loss on non-equity investments was \$3,000.
-We expect higher investment income for the full year 2007 compared with 2006 due to higher investment balances.
+To assess our interest rate risk, we performed a sensitivity analysis projecting an ending fair value of our cash equivalents and current marketable securities using the following assumptions: a 12-month time horizon, a 9-month average maturity and a 150-basis-point increase in interest rates.
+This pro forma fair value would have been \$0.2 million lower than the reported fair value of our non-equity investments at March 31, 2008.
+We expect lower investment income for the full year 2008 compared with 2007 due to lower investment balances and lower interest rates.